-Early-stage tech founders sometimes occupy every role in the C-suite.
-As chief executive officer, they set the mission.
-As chief operating officer, they oversee all operations.
-As chief technical officer, they improve the R&D. As chief financial officer (CFO), they manage financing, fundraising, cash and compliance.
+Early-stage tech founders often occupy every role in the C-suite.
+As the chief executive officer, they set the mission.
+As the chief operating officer, they oversee all operations.
+As the chief technical officer, they improve the R&D. As chief financial officer (CFO), they manage financing, fundraising, cash, and compliance.

-When a tech founder does begin to spread the executive functions among a team, they look at the CFO as one of the first roles to fill.
-Typically they decide between three options: full-time CFO, independent contractor, outsourced CFO services.
+When a tech founder does begin to spread the executive functions among a team, they often look at the CFO as one of the first roles to fill.
+Typically, they decide between three options: full-time CFO, a part-time CFO contractor, or hiring a professional services organization to provide value-added CFO services.

 1. Tech complexity demands high quality

 Tech businesses create some of the most complicated operations in the business world.
 From a CFO's perspective, there are two reasons: